Closer (baseball)

-In baseball, a closing pitcher, more frequently referred to as a closer (abbreviated CL), is a relief pitcher who specializes in getting the final outs in a close game when his team is leading.
+In baseball, a closing pitcher, more frequently referred to as a closer (abbreviated CL), is a relief pitcher who specializes in getting the final outs in a close game when his team is in the lead.
+A closer who successfully gets the final outs for their team in the final inning of a game is recorded as a save in baseball statistics.
 The role is often assigned to a team's best reliever.
-Before the 1990s, pitchers in similar roles were referred to as a fireman, short reliever, and stopper.
+Before the 1990s, pitchers in similar roles were referred to as a fireman and stopper.
+Closers typically specialize in a breaking ball of some sort in order to minimize the risk of home runs late in games, and to deceive batters into swinging away from the strike zone.

+In Major League Baseball (MLB), some closers have been noted for their use of entrance music when they jog out to the mound to warm up, often to excite the fans and to intimidate the at-bat.
+For example, the San Diego Padres of the National League (NL) played the song "Hells Bells" by AC/DC for closer Trevor Hoffman, and the New York Yankees of the American League (AL) played "Enter Sandman" by Metallica for closer Mariano Rivera.

 A small number of closers have won the Cy Young Award.
-Eight closers have been inducted into the Baseball Hall of Fame: Dennis Eckersley, Rollie Fingers, Goose Gossage, Trevor Hoffman, Mariano Rivera, Lee Smith, Bruce Sutter and Hoyt Wilhelm.
+Nine closers have been inducted into the Baseball Hall of Fame: Dennis Eckersley, Rollie Fingers, Goose Gossage, Trevor Hoffman, Mariano Rivera, Lee Smith, Bruce Sutter, Billy Wagner, and Hoyt Wilhelm.

 Usage

 A closer is generally a team's best reliever and designated to pitch the last few outs of games when his team is leading by a margin of three runs or fewer.
-Rarely does a closer enter with his team losing or in a tie game.
+Rarely does a closer enter with his team losing or in a tie game, however in the playoffs they are often brought on if it is a close game.
 A closer's effectiveness has traditionally been measured by the save, an official Major League Baseball (MLB) statistic since 1969.
 Over time, closers have become one-inning specialists typically brought in at the beginning of the ninth inning in save situations.
 The pressure of the last three outs of the game is often cited for the importance attributed to the ninth inning.

 Closers are often the highest paid relievers on their teams, making money on par with starting pitchers.
-In the rare cases where a team does not have one primary pitcher dedicated to this role, the team is said to have a closer by committee.
+In the rare cases where a team does not have one primary pitcher dedicated to this role, mainly due to an injury or poor performance of primary closer candidates, the team is said to have a closer by committee.